mihaicebotari001/LaravelAsterisk/README.md

-# laravel-asterisk
+# laravelasterisk
 A simple call using Asterisk for Laravel
   - Simple and extensible
   - Method chaining
   - Formatter (alpha)

-laravel-asterisk is a Laravel package which allows you to make calls.
+laravelasterisk is a Laravel package which allows you to make calls.
 The package is in **development stage** for time being, and not ready for production uses.

 ----